peterpeterparker/daviddalbusco.com/src/blog/dynamically-create-canister-smart-contracts-in-motoko.md

 To create a new canister we mainly need two things:

-*   the bucket - i.e. the actor of previous chapter
+*   the bucket - i.e., the actor of previous chapter
 *   the cycles [library](https://smartcontracts.org/docs/current/references/motoko-ref/experimentalcycles)

-Because we implement the code of the bucket in the same project we can include it with a relative import path.
-Each call to `Bucket.Bucket(param)` instantiate a new bucket - i.e. dynamically creates a new smart contract canister.
+Because we implement the code of the bucket in the same project, we can include it with a relative import path.
+Each call to `Bucket.Bucket(param)` instantiates a new bucket — i.e., dynamically creates a new canister smart contract.

-The library is used to share the manager's cycles amongst the bucket it creates.
-The related computational costs is 100,000,000,000 - i.e. around $0.142 according [documentation](https://smartcontracts.org/docs/current/developer-docs/updates/computation-and-storage-costs).
+The library is used to share the manager’s cycles with the bucket it creates.
+The related computational cost is 100,000,000,000 cycles — i.e., around $0.142, according to [documentation](https://smartcontracts.org/docs/current/developer-docs/updates/computation-and-storage-costs).

 ```javascript
 import Cycles "mo:base/ExperimentalCycles";